Television in Finland: Digital Systems, Channels & Programmes

 - A tallentava digiboksi is a recordable digiboksi i.e. a PVR (Personal Video Recorder) / DVR (Digital Video Recorder), or Recordable Set Top Box

-Hybrid DVB-T/T2/C receivers are standard in new digiboksit in 2018.
+Hybrid DVB-T/T2/C receivers are standard in new digiboksit.
 However, confirm this when making the purchase.

 HD - High Definition

 In order to watch HD Finnish television channels, you need to have the right kind of set-top box &/or television.
 Choose your devices depending on whether you watch television via antenna or cable television network.
 Look for these symbols:

 The amount of TV stations has grown since the advent of digital broadcasting.
 As of January 2021 there are over 20 free-to-air channels, comprising government and private channels, and in some instances HD versions of the same.
 These are supplemented by numerous premium Pay TV channels.